Ziv22/react-elevator/README.md

 ## Description

-I created this app using React.js Mobx and JS.
+An app that manages and prioorties Elevator calls built in React.js Mobx and JS.
-All the logic and state is in the model.

 ## The Model